 There’s also “Jeremiah the Innocent,” more commonly known as the “Hi, How Are You?” frog.
 Painted by songwriter Daniel Johnston, the design was famously worn by Nirvana frontman Kurt Cobain.

-Earlier this week, the frog was defaced by taggers.
+This week, the frog was defaced by taggers.
 And while it’s not the first time that’s happened, it raises an interesting question: What happens when unofficial landmarks like Johnston’s frog – which, with its charmingly crude design could itself be mistaken for graffiti – get tagged?